Digital-Grinnell/manage-digital-ingest-flet-Alma/USER-GUIDE.md

    - Original CSV is copied to temp directory with timestamp
 2. Review copy status and file count
 3. Temp directory path is displayed and saved to session

+### Step 3a: CSV Generator (Optional) - Create Initial Metadata

+If you don't have a CSV file yet, you can generate one from your selected files:

+1. Navigate to **CSV Generator** page
+2. Verify selected files count is shown
+3. Click **"Generate CSV Rows"**
+   - Creates one CSV row per selected file
+   - Populates `file_name_1` with filename
+   - Populates `dc:title` with filename (without extension)
+   - All other fields remain blank for manual editing
+   - Uses Alma-D CSV structure (66+ columns)
+4. Review generated data in the table view
+5. Click **"Export to CSV File"**
+   - Choose destination directory
+   - CSV file is saved with timestamp: `generated_metadata_YYYYMMDD_HHMMSS.csv`
+6. Edit the exported CSV to add metadata before proceeding with workflow

+**Note**: Generated CSV rows are stored in session storage and cleared when app restarts.

 ### Step 4: Derivatives - Generate Thumbnails